babelouest/glewlwyd/docs/WEBAUTHN.md

 Select the formats you want your WebAuthn scheme to support.
 You must select at least one format.
 Format TPM and Android Key are not supported yet.

-**Security warning**: To avoid man in the middle attacks, it's **recommended** to disable format `none`, because it's impossible to verify if a trusted device created the credentials without certificate validation.
+**Security warning**: To avoid man in the middle attacks, it's **highly recommended** to disable format `none`, because it's impossible to verify if a trusted device created the credentials without certificate validation.

 ### Signature algorithm